 Our country has often welcomed immigrants and benefited from our cultural diversity.
 One of the most powerful stories we tell about ourselves is that we are a “nation of immigrants.”
 Americans, this story says, have come from all over the world and found safe haven and better lives here.
 While this is a popular history that some advocates repeat to build support for immigrant rights in the present, it is not the whole story – and it obscures important truths.

 Throughout its history, the United States has excluded people and denied people citizenship and belonging, often on the basis of race.
-The proclamation that “we are all immigrants” erases the histories of African Americans who descended from people brought involuntarily to this country and Native American and indigenous people whose ancestors were forcibly displaced.
+The proclamation that “we are all immigrants” erases the histories of African Americans who descend from people brought involuntarily to this country, and Native American and indigenous people whose ancestors were forcibly displaced.
 The “nation of immigrants” story also obscures our country’s long history of excluding, restricting, and punishing newcomers.

 Confronting these parts of our history and present is as important in this moment as recognizing the ways that communities have indeed embraced newcomers and recognized the humanity of immigrants in the past.